...

 Impact

-• Usability uplifted: SUS scores rose consistently across all redesigned features.
+• Usability uplifted: SUS scores increased consistently across redesigned features, reflecting clearer navigation and reduced cognitive load.

-• Trust rebuilt: Coordinators felt heard and described updates as “what I’ve been asking for for years.”
+• User trust rebuilt: Coordinators described updates as “what I’ve been asking for for years,” signaling stronger alignment between the system and real-world needs

 Reflection